InvoicePlane/InvoicePlane/CONTRIBUTING.md

     * Solve all conflicts and check if your code is still working.
 4. Submit the pull request, reference the issue ID in the title and add a meaningful description.

 Please ask questions related to this process if you are unclear.
-Asking before doing anything may save you and us time.
+Asking before doing anything will save your and our time.

----

-## Tools for development
-We received some licenses for commercial development tools you can use if you want.
-Please contact use at mail@invoiceplane.com to get the license / access as we can't publish them here.

-* JetBrains PhpStorm (PHP IDE)
-* Mailtrap.io eMail Testing Solution

 ---